dablu4359/ES102_Project/README.md

 # ES102_Project
 Hello there!

 This is simple python project.
+I wrote the code that runs in terminal.
+We can use this to store the Bank-Account data of the customers of your bank.

 I have used 3 modules of python to make this project.
   1) pickle